masoncfrancis/CS3450-5-App/Requirments.md

 - mark car as gone
 - return cars

-### recovery specilist
+### recovery specalist
 - get address of car
-- description of whats wrong
+- presents a description of whats wrong
 - return cars

 ### customer
 - can view cars
 - can rent cars

+## Non Functional Requirments
+- Has a functional database
+- Has a consistent theme and is easy to use
+- simple checkout flow
+- works on many machines
+- Doesn't get 'hung up' in places that would interrupt a user expereince
+-